 How a DMS Can Reduce Costs

 In addition to the productivity gains, there are a number of hard costs that are eliminated by a DMS.
-Documents that you receive electronically no longer need to be printed, reducing printing and paper costs.
+Documents that you receive electronically no longer need to be printed, which reduces paper costs.

 Physical documents that you still receive are scanned and then saved electronically eliminating the need for filing cabinets and long-term storage.
 Consider that a single filing cabinet takes up six square feet of office space, equivalent to a cost of between $72 and $108 per year (based on Halifax office space rental rates).

 In addition, many of these documents are removed from file cabinets annually and moved to long-term storage either elsewhere within your facility or offsite at an additional cost with a records management service.
 Finally, at some point, a shredding service is hired to dispose of old documents or documents that are deemed unnecessary to save.

 A DMS eliminates all of these hard costs.

 A Document Management System can be hosted on-site or in the cloud.
 Some things you may consider when deciding which approach is best for your organization may include: